RedhawkSDR/redhawksdr.github.io/content/manual/appendices/source-installation.md

 ```

 {{% notice note %}}
-If you wish to preserve the environment used to compile the source, the following lines should be added to `.bashrc`:
+If you wish to preserve the environment used to compile the source, add the following lines to `.bashrc`:

 ```bash
 export OSSIEHOME=/usr/local/redhawk/core